NashTech-Labs/slick-akka-http-demo/README.md

 # slick-akka-http-demo
 In this project, I have used MySQL RDBMS.

+In DbConfig.scala file, add your username and password for the database connection.

 This demo serves two types of http requests:

     1 Get